aaronbloomfield/pdr/uva/old/syllabus-spring-2016.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date of Tuesday, October 13th.

-- Midterm Exam 1: Tuesday, September 27th, during lab session in Olsson 001
+- Midterm Exam 1: Tuesday, February 23rd, during lab session in Olsson 001
-- Midterm Exam 2: Tuesday, November 8th, during lab session in Olsson 001
+- Midterm Exam 2: Tuesday, April 5th, during lab session in Olsson 001
-- Final Exam: Friday, December 9th from 7 p.m. to 10 p.m. in Gilmer 130 and/or Olsson 001
+- Final Exam: Friday, May 6th from 7 p.m. to 10 p.m. in Gilmer 130
-    - This is a common exam time, and conflicts with BIOL 2100; CS 2110; KOR 1010, 2010 and 3010; and STAT 2120 and 3120
-    - Information about confliting exams will be dealt with later in the semester
+    - This is a common exam time, and conflicts with APMA 3110 and ECON 2020 (sections 100 and 200 only); information about confliting exams will be dealt with later in the semester

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since it is a common exam time, the only conflicts are the courses listed above.

 You may submit lab questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
 However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.

-**Laboratories:** There will be 11 or 12 programming labs this semester, and they constitute 45% of your grade (roughly 4% per lab, although some labs may be weighted more than others).
+**Laboratories:** There will be 11 or 12 programming labs this semester, and they constitute 40% of your grade (roughly 4% per lab, although some labs may be weighted more than others).
 Note that if the number of labs changes, the respective weights for each lab will also be adjusted and announced in class.
-The total weight of the labs for the final grade will remain 45%, unless a change in the course grading criteria (as above) is announced in class.
+The total weight of the labs for the final grade will remain 40%, unless a change in the course grading criteria (as above) is announced in class.
 The majority of the work in this class is through the labs -- there are no separate homework assignments.
 The labs have different late policies, which will be specified in more detail in the first lab.  **Your lab submission must compile for you to receive *any* credit** -- this is an advanced programming class, and under no circumstances should you be submitting code that does not compile - we have a page on [compilation issues][5] ([md][6]) to help you if you cannot get your code to compile.

 All assignments will be submitted through our custom assignments tool, which can be accessed through Collab or [here][41] (Netbadge login required).
 Each assignment has 3 dates: an open date (when you can start submitting the assignment), a due date (when it is due), and a close date (the last point that you can submit the assignment); the close date is 24 hours after the due date, due to the late policy (which is explained in [lab 1][13] ([md][14])).
 Note that the assignment will be available much earlier, typically Wednesday or Thursday of the week before it's due.
 The dates are listed for the week of the lab - the lab week starts on a Sunday and ends on a Saturday.